 - I know our space may feel crowded so I try to spread everything out.
 I have the food in the dining room, the gift opening in the living room, the crafts in the kitchen.
 It helps make everything less crowded and to keep the flow of the party going!

-This is a tricky one as I have two children and they are at different developmental stages.
-Even when my daughter turned two, a lot of the party guests were my sons age of four so I needed to be sure to provide activities suitable for them as well as the toddlers that were there.
+This is a tricky one as I have four children and they are at different developmental stages.
+Even when my oldest daughter turned two, a lot of the party guests were my oldest son’s age of four so I needed to be sure to provide party games and activities suitable for them as well as the toddlers that were there.

 - The one staple activity I ALWAYS have is a color page.
 Many times party printable packs will include a color page to match your theme and that incorporates your child’s name and age.
 I print off several copies on regular printer paper and have buckets out with crayons so kids can color away.
 Every age enjoys a good color page!

 - More often than not, we’ve had bath weather on our party days.
-Like one year we had a legit tornado.
+For one year we had a legit tornado.
 In South Georgia!
 Due to our typically bad weather luck, I always try to limit the outdoor activities.
 And I make sure that they can be moved indoors (or in the garage) if needed!

 - Crafts, crafts, crafts.
 Crafts are my FAVORITE activity for a party!
 All kids seem to enjoy them and it gives them an extra favor to take home and remember the party by.
 Plus you can always find crafts to fit any theme!
 Simple is better.
 Quick is important too!
 And I try to limit any adult being required for the craft to be completed (like no hot glue projects!).